Ready to Play? Decide on your night of the week & skill level from the grid below!

-Download the full rules here: Dodgeball Rules PDF
+Download the full rules here: Dodgeball Rules

 Sport & Social Club General Rules

 - Game Scores (account for 75% of total points): Team captains are responsible for reporting the scores after your game by logging into your player profile and clicking on ‘My Team’ tab and selecting ‘Report Score/Spirit Points’.
 Teams have a 48 hour window to report scores after the completion of the game.
 Please be timely with your score reporting so league standings can remain updated for playoff positioning.

 - Spirit Points (account for 25% of total points): Spirit points are awarded to a team from their opponent after each game to encourage sportsmanship, honesty, integrity and fair play.
 For more information and how to properly award spirit points, please see our section ‘All About Spirit Points’.

 - Players can view league standings & schedules by logging into your player profile and clicking on ‘Standings/Schedule’.

 - All players must be added to the team roster by the team captain.
 This process confirms that all players have electronically agreed (checked the box) to our policies and online waiver.

 - Substitute players are allowed, however they must be added to the roster (check the online waiver).
 Adding a substitute player from another team in the same league is allowed, however, regular/consistent use of a substitute player in the same league is considered unsportsmanlike and not encouraged.

 - Players must play a minimum of two regular season games in a 6-10 week season, or three regular season games in an 11-14 week season to be eligible to play in a playoff game.
 Players can only play for one team per league/pool in playoff games.